Clear steps. Safe training. Less confusion.

 See our step-by-step guide to becoming a WA driver.

-We organized the essentials—license steps, requirements, Express Account setup, and student portal access—into quick, easy links you can follow at your own pace.
+We have organized the essentials—license/permit steps, requirements, License Express Account setup, and student portal access—into quick, easy links you can follow at your own pace.

 A simple, step-by-step path for teens, adults, and anyone transferring a license to Washington.
 Follow the main steps below — and check the exceptions to see what applies to you.